Skip to content

 What you will learn

-• You will explain the differences between ReActAgent and FunctionAgent and choose the right agent type for the LLM’s capabilities.
+• You will explain the differences between ReActAgent and FunctionAgent and choose the right type of agent for the capabilities of the LLM model.

-• You will build a working LlamaIndex agent in Python based on your own tool functions and properly described signatures and docstrings.
+• You will build a working LlamaIndex agent in Python based on your own function tools and properly described signatures and docstrings.

-• You will design the system instruction, tool descriptions, and input/output contract so that the agent more often chooses the correct actions.
+• You will design the system instruction, tool descriptions, and the input/output contract so that the agent more often chooses the right actions.

 • You will add conversation state and execution context using workflow mechanisms and learn how to control the flow of multi-step reasoning.